 Keeping your team running

-- We maintain our weekly team meeting agenda project.
 Each team goal lives in our weekly agenda as a reference task so we know that all our work is consistently aligned with our top-level goals.
 Team members are encouraged to add agenda topics prior to the meeting to help us stay on track.
 We also rotate meeting owners to give everyone a chance to experience leading a team; this person is responsible for the week’s agenda.
-Tabled agenda items we might want to revisit are moved to a Section called ‘Future,’ so there’s always a history of what’s been discussed.
+Tabled agenda items we might want to revisit are moved to a section called ‘Future,’ so there’s always a history of what’s been discussed.

 Transferring knowledge from users to Asanas